-(Ortuno et al., 2003 and Chen et al., 2004 revealed that Vitamin C has positive role in amelioration of stress).
-Fishes are subjected to procedures such as netting, handling, transportation, grading, overfeeding and over stocking all of which are considered stressful (Sandnes, 1991).
-These conditions are often associated with decreased resistance to pathogens, reduced capacity to maintain homeostasis and inability to withstand additional stressors.(Robertson et al., 1987).
-To face new stressful conditions, many morphological, biochemical and physiological changes take place (Halimet al., 1987), which enables the organism to adapt to adverse conditions.
-Ascorbic acid demand has been shown to increase in fish suffering from diverse stress conditions (Hardieet al., 1991, Henrique et al., 1998).
+Vitamin C has been suggested to have positive role in amelioration of stress (Ortuno et al., 2003; Chen et al.,2004).
+Under culture conditions, fish are subjected to procedures such as netting, handling, transportation, grading, overfeeding and over stocking all of which are considered stressful(Sandnes,1991).
+These conditions are often associated with decreased resistance to pathogens, reduced capacity to maintain homeostasis and inability to withstand additional stressors.(Robertson et al.,1987).
+To face new stressful conditions, many morphological, biochemical and physiological changes take place(Halimet al., 1987), which enable the organism to adapt to adverse conditions.
+Ascorbic acid demand has been shown to increase in fish suffering from diverse stress conditions (Hardieet al.,1991,Henriqueet al.,1998).